 Of the rest of the group, lawyers, bankers and doctors are heavily represented.
 What unites everyone is their ability to afford the price tag - the 4.0 costs \$6300, not including flights or equipment.
-About one third of this intake have been here before (some even twice) while one keen female guest, who permanently wears diamond stud earrings the size of five-cent pieces, comes biannually.
-When pressed about why they attend the gruelling retreat, the word "grateful" is expressed a lot, though one woman admits to me conspiratorially, "I just want to lose some pounds."
+About one third of this intake have been here before (some even twice) while one keen female guest, who

-Day two starts with a knock on our doors while it is still pitch-black outside First off is a stretch class followed by exquisite bowls of almond milk, granola and organic berries.
+Day two starts with a knock on our doors while it is still pitch black outside.
+First off is a stretch class followed by exquisite bowls of almond milk, granola and organic berries.

 And then it's time to hike!
 Again!

-I had thought that "a hike" meant something like an extended country walk with undulating hills, maybe the sort of bucolic undertaking Pride & Prejudice's Elizabeth Bennet might have enjoyed.
-Hiking in Ranch parlance means spending hour after brutal hour slogging it out on vertiginous, unyielding mountain trails that are anywhere from 14km to 22.5km long.
+I had thought that "a hike" meant something like an extended country walk with undulating hills, maybe the sort of bucolic undertaking Pride ♂ Prejudice's Elizabeth Bennet might have enjoyed.
+Hiking in Ranch parlance means spending hour after brutal hour slogging it out on vertiginous, unyielding mountain trails that are anywhere from 14km to 22,5km long.
 This is categorised as an endurance exercise for a reason.

 If the first day's introductory hike was tough, the second day's is gruelling.
 With every step, the psychological wherewithal needed to push on is unlike anything I have ever experienced before.
 We hike in small groups, united in our pain as we slog our way up.
 Every so often I can hear the actress' voice as she sings camp songs further down the trail.
 God help me.

-Among our number is a father-and-son duo - the elder of the two has been here before and becomes a cheerful, paternal figure encouraging us midtorturous hike. ("I lost 2.5kg last time I was here!" he tells me, looking thrilled.
+Among our number is a father-and-son duo - the elder of the two has been here before and becomes a cheerful, paternal figure encouraging us mid-torturous hike. ("I lost 2.5kg last time I was here!" he tells me, looking thrilled.
 "And I've kept it off!")
 His broad-brimmed floppy hat belies the fact he is a world-renowned scientist.
-His thirty-something son is a banker who spent our day one induction firmly glued to his phone, mid-conference call while trying to simultaneously rip all the tags off his haul of brand-new hiking gear.
+His thirtysomething son is a banker who spent our day one induction firmly glued to his phone, midconference call while trying to simultaneously rip all the tags off his haul of brand-new hiking gear.

 Then there is the CEO from California.
-As we slog our way up a hill, she wistfully tells me about the last retreat she went on, this time in Arizona.
-"There was wine.
-At lunchtime!" she says, a far-o look in her eyes as she forlornly sips water from her hydration pack.
+As we slog our way up a hill, she wistfully tells me about the last retreat she went on, this time in Arizona, "There was wine.
+At lunchtime!" she says, a far-off look in her eyes as she forlornly sips water from her hydration pack.
 She and her close friend, who is a former high-powered marketing-executive-turned-mum, regularly go on spa breaks together.
 They both love the 4.0, but I get the impression that nothing can trump lunchtime wine.

-Conversations on the trails veer from the various brands of cauliflower- crust pizza everyone prefers (ah, the bounty of Whole Foods and Trader Joe's!) to the eternal conundrum of Whistler versus Big Sky for skiing.
+Conversations on the trails veer from the various brands of cauliflowercrust pizza everyone prefers (ah, the bounty of Whole Foods and Trader Joe's!) to the eternal conundrum of Whistler versus Big Sky for skiing.
 Fitting into ball gowns for charity shindigs and the wonders of owning a \$700-plus Vitamix blender are other relatable topics.